 There are occasions where you might need to schedule to run a batch file automatically in your Windows.
-In this article I’ll suggest a tip on how to schedule a batch file automatically using Task Scheduler.
+In this article, I’ll share a tip on how to schedule a Batch file automatically using Task Scheduler.

 Schedule a Batch File to run automatically